hherman1/CatanClient/README.md

 ## Architecture

-MacSettler's follows the MVC pattern.
+MacSettlers follows the MVC pattern.
 There is formally only one controller, Game, although its somewhat divided into controllers for each of the independent views.

 ![](/README-images/Architecture Diagram.png?raw=true "Rough Architecture Diagram")